ginstrom/paladin-novel/manuscript/chapter-25.md

 He never finished the sentence.
 Gond's hand shot out, grasping the man's throat with just enough pressure to cut off his words.
 For a moment, divine power flowed between them—not healing, but judgment.
 The priest's eyes widened as he saw something in Gond's face that made him shrink back.

-"You branded children," Gond said, his voice carrying an otherworldly resonance.
+"You branded children," Gond said, his voice carrying an otherworldly resonance that made the tent walls vibrate.
 "In the name of a god who protects the innocent.
 Do you understand what you've done?"

 The priest tried to speak, but only a strangled whimper emerged.
 Around the tent, the other prisoners pressed themselves against the walls, suddenly aware that they faced something far more dangerous than an angry soldier.

 Gond released his grip and stepped back.
 The priest collapsed, gasping and clutching his throat.
-When he looked up again, his defiance had crumbled into terror.
+When he looked up again, his defiance had crumbled into terror—hands shaking, face pale as parchment, eyes darting around the tent like a trapped animal seeking escape.

 "The High Cleric," he whispered.
 "High Cleric Mordain ordered it.
 Said the old ways were weak, that only through suffering could we forge true strength.
 He... he said Turin demanded it."